SAP-archive/teched2020-DAT163/README.md

 ## Disclaimer
 - Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.
-- This hands on exercise was originally created for a TechEd session, please note that usernames and passwords WILL be different then given in the steps throughout this document and you should use the username and password provided to you.
+- This hands on exercise was originally created for a TechEd session, please note that your username and password WILL be different then given in the steps throughout this document and you should use the username and password assigned to you.

 ## Exercises